Today is the best day to market anything because of all the tech available to us.

 7. What’s pricing like with these two products?

-GetResponse is geared towards everyone from freelancers and small businesses to Enterprise companies, which is reflected in our pricing.
+GetResponse is geared towards everyone from freelancers and small businesses to Enterprise companies, which is reflected in the pricing.

-It’s split into four tiers: Basic, Plus, Professional, and Max.
+It’s split into four tiers: Email Marketing, Marketing Automation, Ecommerce Marketing, and MAX.

-The price of using GetResponse depends on how many subscribers you have on your list, but if you want to use the marketing suite, Facebook Ads creator, and autoresponders, the Basic Plan has you covered for $15/month/user.
+The price of using GetResponse depends on how many subscribers you have on your list.
+If you want to use the email marketing suite, landing pages, and autoresponders, the Email Marketing plan has you covered for $15/month/user.

-If you need to use more in-depth features like GetResponse’s sales funnels, webinars, and automation builder, the Plus plan is priced at $49/month/user.
+If you need to use more in-depth features like GetResponse’s marketing automation, advanced segmentation, contact scoring, webinars, and sales funnels the Marketing Automation plan is priced at $49/month.

-And if you are unsure what plan is the best fit, you can take GetResponse for a test drive with our 30-day free trial.
+And if you are unsure what plan is the best fit, start with the Free account.
+This lets you test out all the premium features for 30 days.

-The best part is if you do like GetResponse, we will give you a discount for signing up for at least a year.
-Buying a 1-year plan will get you an 18% discount, and you’ll get 30% off if you sign up to a 2-year plan.
+The best part is if you do like GetResponse, there’s a discount for signing up for at least a year.
+Buying a 1-year plan will get you an 18% discount, and you’ll get 30% off if you sign up for a 2-year plan.

-ClickFunnels only has three pricing options: ClickFunnels, ClickFunnels Platinum, or the TwoCommaClubX.
+ClickFunnels only has three pricing options: Basic, Pro, and Funnel Hacker.

-The lower-priced tier, ClickFunnels, costs $97/month and allows you to create 20 marketing funnels and access pre-designed funnels and templates.
+The lower-priced tier, Basic, costs $127/month and allows you to create 20 marketing funnels and access pre-designed funnels and templates.

 ClickFunnels does offer a 14-day trial, so you can see if the tool is right for you.